unaveragetech/PagesXcrawler/README.md

 - **Submission Order**: Ensure you follow the correct issue submission format (`url:depth`) for the crawler to function correctly.

-- **Crawling Depth**: Keep in mind that deeper depths may lead to longer processing times, as the crawler retrieves more data.
+- **Crawling Depth**: Keep in mind that deeper depths may lead to longer processing times, as the crawler retrieves more data.but the crawling is done in a beefy code space so it is very snappy

 ## Setting Up for Private Use